-Exceptions to the fatigue rules may applied if the reinforcement is for predominantly static loading or if higher values of the fatigue stess range and/or the number of cycles are shown to apply by testing.
-In the latter case the values in Table 6.3 of EN 1992-1-1:2004 may be modified accordingly.
+Fatigue: Exceptions to the fatigue rules may applied if the reinforcement is for predominantly static loading or if higher values of the fatigue stress range and/or the number of cycles are shown to apply by testing.
+In the latter case the values in Table 6.3 of CYS EN 1992-1-1:2004 may be modified accordingly.
 Such testing should be in accordance with EN 10080.

-Bond: where it can be shown that sufficient bond strength is achievable with fR values less than specified above, the values may be relaxed.
-In order to ensure that sufficient bond strength is achieved, the bond stresses shall satisfy the Expressions (C.1(CYS)) and (C.2(CYS)) when tested using the CEB/RILEM beam test:
+Bond: Where it can be shown that sufficient bond strength is achievable with fR values less than specified above, the values may be relaxed.
+In order to ensure that sufficient bond strength is achieved, the bond stresses should satisfy the Expressions (C.1CYS) and (C.2CYS) when tested using the CEB/RILEM beam test:

-τm ≥ 0,098 (80 – 1,2φ) (C.1(CYS))
+τm ≥ 0,098 (80 – 1,2φ) (C.1CYS)

-τr ≥ 0,098 (130 – 1,9φ) (C.2(CYS))
+τr ≥ 0,098 (130 – 1,9φ) (C.2CYS)

 where: